tamtran4869/E-commerce-analysis/User_analysis.md

 #### SQL query
 There are some steps to get the data:

-1. Filter to get new users and their first session id
+1. Filter to get new users and their first session id.

 ![image](https://user-images.githubusercontent.com/114192113/212206484-d2467011-d6d8-499a-92f8-70ffc516b743.png)

 2. Join the new sessions data with the repeat sessions (filter from the website_sessions table), to get the user id, the first session id, and all the next/repeat sessions id.
-NULL in this table means there is no repeat session corespondent to the user_id and new_session_id.
+NULL in this table means there is no repeat session corresponding to the user_id and new_session_id.

 ![image](https://user-images.githubusercontent.com/114192113/212206565-f216dd5b-2134-40c9-8ed3-d2264be26a6b.png)

-3. Group by user_id to count how many new sessions (always 1) and how many repeat sessions of each user.
+3. Group by user_id to count how many new sessions (always 1) and how many repeat sessions each user has.

 ![image](https://user-images.githubusercontent.com/114192113/212206608-64e2e064-73e1-4696-b18a-a1d7d68c82f1.png)

-4. Group by number of repeat sessions and count users.
+4.Group by the number of repeat sessions and count users.

 ![image](https://user-images.githubusercontent.com/114192113/212206678-5a713cfe-bec2-483f-af9a-8f6f8c0663fd.png)